joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 In this book (which is still in draft form as of October 2020), [Harrison Kinsley](https://github.com/Sentdex) guides you through the construction of a neural network in pure Python, starting from a single neuron and building up from there.

-### Other Interesting ML Resources
+### Advanced ML Resources

 The above resources are more than sufficient to build enough understanding of ML in order to pass this certification.
-However, I found the following materials to be interesting when studying ML:
+However, if you would like to go even deeper, I have found the following materials to be very interesting:

 [**Lex Fridman Podcast**](https://lexfridman.com/podcast/)